How do I build a Lambda deployment package for Node.js?

 5. At the top of the console, choose Save.

-Tip: You can also run update-function-code from the AWS Command Line Interface (AWS CLI) to upload your .zip file.
+Tip: You can also run update-function-code from the AWS CLI to upload your .zip file.

-Tip: You can also use 7-Zip from the AWS CLI to verify your deployment package's file permissions.
+Tip: You can also use 7-Zip from the command line to verify your deployment package's file permissions.
 Download it from the 7-Zip website.
-For more information, see Permissions Policies on Lambda Deployment Packages.